 Getting your boiler service is easy to forget when you’re busy, or put off if you’re trying to save money.
 If you’re asking yourself “is a boiler service worth it?” then we’re here to tell you more than just “yes it is”.
 The fact is that getting your boiler serviced regularly is not only good for your wallet.
 It’s also vital for yourself and your family’s safety and peace of mind.

-It’s also easy to do, and may cost less than you think, so well worth scheduling before the next cold snap, rather than waiting to call out a plumber for a boiler breakdown.
+It’s also easy to do and may cost less than you think, so well worth scheduling before the next cold snap, rather than waiting to call out a plumber for a boiler breakdown or being really unlucky and have to pay what a new boiler cost for full boiler replacement.

 Is it worth getting my boiler serviced?

 The short answer is, yes it is.
-Not only will getting your boiler serviced keep it safely ticking over, it also helps you cut down on your central heating costs, improve the energy efficiency of your home and, in the long term, save you money.
+Even the best combi boilers need servicing.
+Not only will getting your boiler serviced to keep it safely ticking over, it also helps you cut down on your central heating costs, improve the energy efficiency of your home and, in the long term, save you money.

 Let’s take a deeper dive into some of the benefits you can get in return for having someone regularly come and service your boiler.